HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 This is another area where automation can help increase efficiency and provide a better learning experience.

-Automated learning pathways guide employees to the most relevant and impactful content, so learners don't waste time wading through hours of irrelevant videos.
-This approach to training ensures employees always have access to the latest content, find it engaging, and continuously develop the skills they need to progress in their careers.
+This approach to training guides employees to the most relevant and impactful content and ensures employees continuously develop the skills they need to progress in their careers.

-Employee experience (EX) is an important metric based on how employees feel about their work, company, and career.
-You can improve EX throughout every step of the employee journey by automating small changes in workforce management.
+You can improve employee experience throughout every step of the employee journey by automating small changes in workforce management.
 Here are some ideas:

 - Performance management: Automating the performance review process identifies areas where employees struggle, allowing you to address them early.